 It usually happens just as you're sitting down to dinner with your family.
 The phone rings, you answer it, and then there is a long pause and perhaps a few clicks, followed by a well-rehearsed sales pitch or even a recorded message.
 Telemarketing is not necessarily illegal, and consumers often agree to such calls unknowingly, but telemarketers are bound to laws that place certain limits on how they conduct their business.

-This article serves as an overview of telephone marketing, or telemarketing, laws and regulations.
+This article serves as an overview of telemarketing (telephone marketing) laws and regulations.
 For more consumer-based topics, see FindLaw's main Consumer Protection page.

 Also, the TCPA prohibits telemarketers from calling your home before 8:00 a.m. or after 9:00 p.m.